mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 build-lists: true
 theme: Ostrich, 1

-### Anything you can do,
+### Anything you can do
-### I can do better...
+### I can do **better**.

 ^ Hello!
 I'm Brandon, and [I'm] Lisa, we're engineers on the native team at Kickstarter, doing both iOS and Android.
 We're a pretty small team of engineers, ranging from junior to senior, and we've been on a journey for the past 2 years of unifying our foundations across iOS and Android.

 ^ For example, I was originally hired as an iOS engineer at Kickstarter, but jumped onto Android when we started working on our 1.0

-^ Lisa on the other hand was hired as an Android engineer, but happily started writing Swift when we started on our rewrite and re-architecture.
+^ My esteemed Lisa on the other hand was hired as an Android engineer, but happily started writing Swift when we started on our rewrite and re-architecture.

 ^ But we always had a few core ideas that we held closely so that we could share knowledge while working on two platforms even though we couldn't necessarily share code.